rajakolluru/cheniledocs.github.io/pages/codex-docs/020-chenile-architecture-release.md

 4. transform the payload into target Java types
 5. invoke the service method
 6. build the response

+Several runtime features depend on `ContextContainer`, including tenant-aware datasource routing and request-aware utility code.
+That makes its thread-local behavior an architectural consideration when using executors, async code, or reactive flows.

 ## Dependency Direction Across Repositories